Sporobolus heterolepisItem #1208 USDA Hardiness Zone: 3 - 9

-- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more in extreme heat, until established.Average Landscape Size:Slow growing; reaches 18 in. tall, 2 to 3 ft. wide; 3 ft. tall in bloom.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slowly reaches 1 1/2 ft. tall, 2 to 3 ft. wide; 3 ft. tall in bloom.

-- DetailBotanical Pronunciation:spoh-ROB-ah-lus het-er-OH-le-pisDeciduous/evergreen:DeciduousGrowth habit:MoundingGrowth rate:SlowAverage landscape size:Slow growing; reaches 18 in. tall, 2 to 3 ft. wide; 3 ft. tall in bloom.Special features:Bird Friendly, Deer Resistant, Easy Care, Fall Color, North American Native SelectionFoliage color:GreenBlooms:Summer to FallFlower color:BrownGarden styleRusticCompanion PlantsConeflower (Echinacea); Black-Eyed Susan (Rudbeckia); Phlox (Phlox); Aster (Aster); Shasta Daisy (Chrysanthemum)
+- DetailBotanical Pronunciation:spoh-ROB-ah-lus het-er-OH-le-pisDeciduous/evergreen:HerbaceousGrowth habit:MoundingGrowth rate:SlowAverage landscape size:Slowly reaches 1 1/2 ft. tall, 2 to 3 ft. wide; 3 ft. tall in bloom.Special features:Bird Friendly, Deer Resistant, Easy Care, Fall Color, North American Native SelectionFoliage color:GreenBlooms:Summer to FallFlower color:BrownFlower attributesFragrantGarden styleRusticCompanion PlantsConeflower (Echinacea); Black-Eyed Susan (Rudbeckia); Phlox (Phlox); Aster (Aster); Shasta Daisy (Chrysanthemum)

-- CareCare InformationTolerates a wide range of soils, including heavy clay.
-Best in dryish, rocky soils.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Good drought tolerance when established.
-For a neat appearance, remove old foliage before new leaves emerge.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more in extreme heat, until established.
+- CareCare InformationTolerates a range of soils, including heavy clay; prefers slightly dry, rocky soils.
+Water deeply, regularly during first growing season to establish an extensive root system; allow to dry slightly between intervals.
+Once established, reduce frequency; tolerates drought.
+Remove old, faded foliage before new leaves emerge.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.